 What Is Yakisoba?

-Yakisoba is a Japanese noodle stir-fry consisting of vegetables and sometimes meat, served as either a main dish or side dish.
+Yakisoba is a Japanese stir-fried noodle dish consisting of vegetables and sometimes meat, served as either a main dish or side dish.
 Japanese cooks make this dish at home, but it’s also a popular item in street food stalls, diners, and snack shops.

 Yakisoba is usually cooked on a flat griddle or hot plate, mixed with paddles that look exactly like what you’d use to spackle some drywall!
 This may sound strange, but it allows cooks to make yakisoba in large quantities, folding together all the ingredients quickly and efficiently.